Description

-Mobility management professionals with 1-5 years of experience in transportation or mobility-related field and who play a role in implementing mobility management strategies, including: public transit agency professionals; recipients and/or sub-recipients of FTA Section 5307 (urban program), Section 5310 (older adults/people with disabilities program) or Section 5311 (rural program); human services transportation providers; planning organization professionals; Veterans Administration employees; Non-Emergency Medical Transportation (NEMT) service providers; and aging, disability, physical and behavioral health, veterans, housing, employment and training, and food and nutrition services providers.
+This course is intended for mobility management professionals with 1–5 years of experience in transportation or mobility-related fields, who have basic knowledge of mobility management and play a role in implementing mobility management strategies.
+This includes, but is not limited to, case workers, information and referral specialists, community health workers, public transit agency professionals; FTA Section 5310 sub-recipients (Enhanced Mobility of Seniors and Individuals with Disabilities Program) and Section 5311 (Formula Grants for Rural Areas) sub-recipients; human services transportation providers; planning organization professionals; Veterans Administration employees; Non-Emergency Medical Transportation (NEMT) service providers; and other professionals involved in advancing mobility management efforts.

 Length: 2 days